contagon/handbook/handbook/14-single-members.md

 #### 14.1.1.1 Stake Presidency

-The involvement of the stake presidency is particularly important in engaging single members in the work of salvation and exaltation.
+The involvement of the stake presidency is particularly important in engaging single members in God’s work of salvation and exaltation.

 The stake president may assign one of his counselors and a high councilor to support single adults.
 He may also assign a counselor and a high councilor to support young single adults.
 He may also ask the stake Relief Society president to assign a presidency member to support single adults and young single adults.
 The same leaders could be assigned to both groups.